threefoldfoundation/www_docs_threefold_io/docs_website/docs/litepaper.md

 The ThreeFold technology is the best of both worlds.
 You can get the benefits of both the protocols and the centralized data centers without any of the downsides.

-The figure below compares the ThreeFold platform with the protocols and centralized data centers.
+The figure below compares the ThreeFold Platform with the protocols and centralized data centers.

 ![](./img/platform_comparison.png)

-## Augmented Collective Intelligence

-At ThreeFold, we are building an augmented collective intelligence to solve tomorrow's problems with tomorrow's intelligence.

-While artificial general intelligence is on its way, we believe that a proportionate and effective answer is to build for everyone an augmented collective intelligence for making humans more intelligent.
-The Augmented Collective Intelligence harnesses the emergent intelligece of large numbers of people and AI-powered machines, all connected in a distributed architecture.

-While Artificial General Intelligence is based on AI: machine learning, neural networks, semantic, code and images, Augmented Collective Intelligence is both rooted in AI as described previously, but also has a strong focus on human-machine networks, knowledge graphs, symbolic and abstract reasoning.

-In essence, Augmented Collective Intelligence incorporates both the laser-sharp effectivness of AI and also the inspired and intuitive thinking of the humand mind.

-This Augmented Collective Intelligence is possible thanks to the ThreeFold's cloud, network and AI capabilities of the grid.

-## ThreeFold Cloud
+## ThreeFold Platform

-It all starts with the ThreeFold Cloud.
-The ThreeFold Cloud offers edge AI and a complete cloud platform.
+It all starts with the ThreeFold Platform.
+The ThreeFold Platform offers edge AI and a complete cloud platform.
 This enables anyone in the world to access the nearest ThreeFold nodes via the Mycelium network, always finding the shortest path.

 You can deploy a ThreeFold node in your home, in a datacenter or in any commercial settings.
 ThreeFold nodes can host the ThreeFold AI assistant called Hero, helping you in everyday task and enterprises while always being secure, encrypted and private.

 The nodes within the grid, connected via the Mycelium network, enhanced by the Hero AI assistant create a complementary unbreakable Internet compatible with the current one.
-This means that you can harness the full potential of the current Internet and the culmulation of humankind knowledge via the ThreeFold Cloud Engine: privately and securely
+This means that you can harness the full potential of the current Internet and the culmulation of humankind knowledge via the ThreeFold Platform Engine privately and securely.

 ### System Components

 To enable a truly decentralized peer-to-peer Internet, all the components must fall into place and build on each other.
 The complete work is not done yet, but we can gladly say that over the years, we've built at ThreeFold the foundation for this grand vision.

-When all components of the ThreeFold platform will be built and in production, at this point we will represent a truly viable and accessible alternative to the current cloud, data and network market, an alternative that protects user's privacy, that is secure, energy-efficient and evolutive.
+When all components of the ThreeFold Platform will be built and in production, at this point we will represent a truly viable and accessible alternative to the current cloud, data and network market, an alternative that protects user's privacy, that is secure, energy-efficient and evolutive.

-The ThreeFold platform is a whole composed of the following components:
+The ThreeFold Platform is a whole composed of the following components:

 - ThreeFold Decentralized Cloud
 - ThreeFold Dashboard